Antiz96/arch-update/CONTRIBUTING.md

 These general rules apply to **every** contributions (whatever the type).
 They should **always** be acknowledged and **strictly** followed in any circumstances:

-Basic common sense applies to every contributions & discussions: stay polite and respectful, no flaming/trolling/spamming or any kind of discrimination/harassment, avoid controversial topics *(specifically if it has nothing to do with this project whatsoever)*, etc...
+Basic common sense applies to every contributions & discussions: stay polite and respectful, no flaming / trolling / spamming or any kind of discrimination / harassment, avoid controversial topics *(specifically if it has nothing to do with this project whatsoever)*, etc...

 Use English as much as possible for contributions & discussions.
 If required, I can also speak French, but it's important that contributions & discussions remain intelligible to most people.